 Everyone has a list of their favorite destinations.
 Every city or town is unique and special in its own way, be we all have a short list of places that are just a little bit more special than the others.
 For us, one of those places is Ubud.

-We stayed in Ubud for over a week and fell in love with every facet of this inland retreat, from its artsy shops to its Balinese bungalows to its Hindu temples and its delicious food.
+We stayed in Ubud for over a week and fell in love with every facet of this inland retreat, from its artsy shops to its cute bungalows to its Hindu temples and its delicious Balinese food.
 We knew then that we’d find our way back to Ubud at some point.

 To be honest, I wasn’t sure how we’d feel about Ubud the second time around because your first time is usually the best.
 But that wasn’t the case here.